 Shirley improvised naturally at the piano when very young, but began formal lessons around age 10 from Pam Keen Patterson and in high school from Irena Hramenkova.
-In adolescence he discovered classical recordings (in Walmart’s discount CD bin) and spent countless hours listening and improvising at the piano.
-Russian music heavily influenced his style of both composition and piano performance.
+In adolescence he discovered classical recordings (in Walmart’s discount CD bin) and spent countless hours listening, composing, practicing, and improvising at the piano.
+Russian music heavily influenced his style in both composition and piano performance.
 As a teenager he was mentored in composition by Olga Harris, the last student of Khachaturian.
-Along with invaluable lessons from various teachers, Shirley is also heavily self-taught, having always sought his own path.
-At age 17 he received a composition scholarship, but after three years at various conservatories and universities, abandoned the academic world, unhappy with the current styles and methods of composition.
-He instead devoted himself to the study of classical composition as he envisioned it.
-Almost immediately after leaving school he won his first international composition award and traveled to Europe for its premiere.
+At age 17 he received a composition scholarship and almost immediately after leaving school won his first international composition award, traveling to Europe for its premiere.

 Shirley’s influences are very broad, from the interwoven counterpoint of Bach and the rhythmically driven harmonies of Vivaldi, to the exquisite lyricism of Chopin and Schumann, to the wild ferocity of Stravinsky, Prokofiev, and beyond.
 His cross-cultural style reflects a strong interest in international folk music, including the exquisite timbres of Balinese gamelan, beautifully dark Roma and Eurasian melodies, complex and layered African rhythms, highly expressive and ornamented music of Persia, and the intense, passionate music of Latin America.